wintere/introhpc-archive/slurm/lesson.md

 ```
 As you can observe, the serial job is running and corresponds to exactly one row in the Slurm queue.

-However, each step of serial steps (each subjob) is treated as a separaterow in the `sacct` command.
+However, each step of serial steps (each subjob) is treated as a separate
+row in the `sacct` command.

 ```bash
 sacct